 Many employers think their OSHA recordkeeping logs and procedures are fully compliant, only to learn after an OSHA inspection and, in some cases, hundreds of thousands of dollars in penalties, that they were not.
-Under OSHA’s recordkeeping regulation, covered employers are required to prepare and maintain logs for serious occupational injuries and illnesses as well as fatalities, using the OSHA 300 log.
-In addition, on February 1, all covered employers must post their 300A summaries for three (3) months.
+Under OSHA’s recordkeeping regulation, covered employers are required to prepare and maintain logs for serious occupational injuries and illnesses as well as fatalities, using the OSHA 300 log and employers must post their 300A summaries for three (3) months.
 Join us for this one-hour webinar and benefit from the counsel of Ed Foulke, an attorney who once held the nation’s highest office in workplace safety regulation as OSHA administrator from 2006-2008.

 - What events are required to be reported directly to OSHA under the changed rule